 Non-creditCourse length: 54 hours lecture/laboratory Advanced sewing techniques for the embellishment of sewing different styles of clothing.
 This course is repeatable.

 NBE 090 AUTOMOTIVE MAINTENANCE®

-Non-creditCourse length: 6 hours lecture, 12 hours laboratory Designed to develop an understanding of the operation, care, and routine maintenance of the automobile; maintenance of tires, wheels, and brakes; characteristics of fuels, oil and lubricants; simple tune-up procedures, and safety factors.
+Non-creditCourse length: 6 hours lecture, 12 hours laboratory maintenance of tires, wheels, and brakes; characteristics of fuels, oil and lubricants; simple tune-up procedures, and safety factors.
 This course is repeatable.